Mars-The-Planet/Multiloader-Templates-with-Deimos/README.md

 ## How to change Minecraft versions

-If you want to make a mod for 1.20.6 and further, or you just want to update a mod past 1.20.4 use the 1.21.1 template to create a new mod and then edit `gradle.properties` values like this:
+For 1.20.6 and onwards, use `multiloader`; for 1.18 to 1.20.4, use `oldmultiloader`.
+To change Minecraft versions, you will need to edit `gradle.properties` values like this:
 ### For 1.21.4
 **Note:** You’ll also need to change `data()` to `clientData()` in `build.gradle (:neoforge)`.
 ```